tucnak/telebot/README.md

 ```

 Simple, innit?
 Telebot's routing system takes care of deliviering updates
-to their "endpoints", so in order to get handle any meaningful event,
+to their "endpoints", so in order to get to handle any meaningful event,
-all you have to do is just plug your handler to one of them endpoints
+all you have to do is just plug your function to one of them endpoints
 and you're ready to go!
 You might want to switch-case handle more specific
 scenarios later.